 Because of the counseling services program, as evaluated in this report, and in consideration of other program duplications with similar outcomes (also since 2005), the strengths of the program are noted respectively herein and consistently elsewhere.
-Even with fluctuations and program adjustments (minimal in its structure, documentation, and evaluation), particularly those that would be anticipated by adding a new onsite provider to the program (two years ago) - overall student improvement and school personnel satisfaction and clinical impressions of youth function - for the huge majority of students served is and continues to be improved.
-Repetitive, similar, and cross-community evaluations and outcomes give credence to the inputs and outputs that facilitate the overall success rate of the counseling services program and its evaluation component - and the program protocol is strengthened by consistent annual evaluations with the addition of new onsite providers.
+Even with fluctuations and program adjustments (minimal in its structure, documentation, and evaluation), particularly those that would be anticipated by adding a new onsite provider to the program (two years ago) - overall student improvement and school personnel satisfaction and clinical impressions of youth function - for the majority of students served is and continues to be apparent.
+Repetitive, similar, and cross-community evaluations and outcomes give credence to the inputs and outputs that facilitate the overall success rate of the counseling services program and its evaluation component - and the program protocol is strengthened by consistent annual evaluations with the addition of new onsite providers, in different districts, over multiple years.

 Survey Disclosures & Additional Limitations.
 The inherent bias of the author of this report should be considered in the interpretation of the findings that are noted here, and such a bias is disclosed herein.
-The bias of the evaluator is minimized in the years of 2009-2010 and 2010-2011, because LaRose is the program evaluator and not the onsite provider (as in all prior years).
+The bias of the evaluator is minimized in the years of 2010-2011 because LaRose is the program evaluator and not the onsite provider (as opposed to prior years where LaRose was both the onsite professional and program evaluator).